juanjo23/webdriver/README.md

 webdriver
 =========

-Automated test with selenium webdriver
+Automated test with selenium webdriver and lettuce